-Mobilization Manager, Colorado
+State Manager, Colorado

 Annalise received her Master of Arts in Latin American studies from the University of California, San Diego, and holds a certificate in international human rights and humanitarian law from American University, Washington College of Law.
 She currently serves as board chair for the Latin America Working Group Education fund.